BelkaLab/GaugeView/README.md

 	@IBOutlet private weak var gaugeView: GaugeView!
 ```

 It's simple to customize!
 Here's an example of configuration of the view.
-Look at the Customization section to see more details.
+Look at the Customization section for more details.

 ```swift
 	gaugeView.percentage = 80